Attila Balázs

-Attila Balázs (/hu/; born September 27, 1988) is a Hungarian former professional tennis player.
+Attila Balázs (/hu/; born September 27, 1988) is a Hungarian professional tennis player.

 He has a career-high singles ATP ranking of No. 76 achieved on 2 March 2020.
 He is a seven time Hungarian National Tennis Champion; after Béla von Kehrling, József Asbóth and István Gulyás.
 He is the fourth Hungarian player who was able to win at least 6 consecutive National Championships.

 Career

-As a qualifier, he reached the semifinals of the 2012 BRD Năstase Țiriac Trophy in Bucharest and was defeated by Fabio Fognini.
+On his ATP debut, after qualifying for the main draw, Balázs reached the semifinals of the 2012 BRD Năstase Țiriac Trophy in Bucharest defeating four top 100 players.
+Despite his loss to Fabio Fognini, he reached the top 300 in the singles rankings at world No. 259 on 30 April 2012, rising close to 200 positions up.

 His next best result was the quarterfinals seven years later as a wildcard at the 2019 Hungarian Open with victories over Hubert Hurkacz and sixth seed John Millman.

 Next he reached his first ATP final at the 2019 Croatia Open Umag where he lost against Dušan Lajović as a qualifier.

 In 2020, he reached the semifinals of the ATP 500 2020 Rio Open tournament as a lucky loser where he was defeated by Gianluca Mager.
-As a result he reached the top 100.
+As a result he reached the top 100 after the tournament, and a career-high singles ranking of world No. 76 a week later, on 2 March 2020.
 He also recorded his first Major win at the 2020 Roland Garros.